-All of our people, including partners, maintain and develop their knowledge and skills through a combination of coaching, on-the-job review and a programme of training.
-Coaching and on-the-job review are key elements in our team approach to auditing, and our people are trained in providing this coaching and feedback.

-Also, the Real Time Review team (RTR team) and the engagement-specific quality reviewers (QRPs and CRPs) play a key role in the professional skills coaching of our people (see objectives 13 and 15).
+All of our colleagues, including partners, maintain and develop their knowledge and skills through a combination of coaching, on-the-job review and a programme of training.
+Coaching and on-the-job review are key elements in our team approach to auditing, and our colleagues are trained in providing this coaching and feedback.
+Also, the Real Time Review team (RTR team) and the engagementspecific quality reviewers (QRPs and CRPs) play a key role in the professional skills coaching of our colleagues (see objectives 13 and 15).